 10. A Sensory Experience

 Visiting Green Park Station today is a treat for the senses.
-The beautiful architecture of the Victorian roof; smells of wood-fired pizza at Bath Pizza Co and flowers from the Painted Flower; music pumping from Resolution Records; the feel of picking fresh produce from the Farmers’ Market and the taste of coffee from Green Park Brasserie is a treat for all visitors.
+The beautiful architecture of the Victorian roof; smells of wood-fired pizza at Bath Pizza Co; music pumping from Resolution Records; the feel of picking fresh produce from the Farmers’ Market and the taste of coffee from Green Park Brasserie is a treat for all visitors.